1. Digital Health Apps/Software

 8. How are physicians regulated in your jurisdiction (i.e., who is their Regulator; e.g., the General Medical Council in the UK)?

-The health administration department of the State Council is in charge of the work of physicians nationwide.
+The Health Administration Department of the State Council, also known as the National Health Commission (NHC), is in charge of the regulation and oversight of physicians in China, with the assistance of relevant departments of the State Council such as education, human resources and social security, and traditional Chinese medicine (TCM).
 The health administrative department of the local people’s government at or above the county level is responsible for the management of the work of physicians in the administrative area.

 9. What laws and/or regulations apply to physicians regarding telemedicine?